 You’ll receive information from your admitting college about math readiness after May 1st; action is not required until that time.
 In the meantime, here is an overview of the math readiness process.
-If you are required or planning to take Calculus I (M408C/K/N/R), you must complete the UT Math Assessment, offered during orientation for incoming freshmen and on select dates for incoming transfer students.
-In order to prepare, you will purchase a Math Readiness Package that will provide you access to complete the online ALEKS Math Assessment and Learning Modules.
+If you are required or planning to take Precalculus (M305G) or Calculus I (M408C/K/N/R), you must complete the UT Math Assessment, offered during orientation for incoming freshmen and on select dates for incoming transfer students.
+In order to prepare, you will purchase a Math Readiness Package that will provide you access to complete the online Quest Warm-Up Assessment and Learning Modules.

 The College of Natural Sciences, which oversees the assessment process for students in all colleges and schools, offers additional information about registration and required scores.

 Students planning to enroll in Principles of Chemistry (CH301) must complete the ALEKS Chemistry Assessment online.
 If you are unsure whether you will take CH301, wait until after you meet with your advisor at orientation before taking ALEKS Chemistry.

 Find out more about registration and required scores.

 Credit by exam is recommended for students who have considerable skill in certain academic areas who wish to satisfy degree or other requirements with testing.
 For example, students who wish to begin studying a foreign language at a level beyond the entry-level course may need to take a placement test and earn credit by exam in order to do so.

 Incoming students are encouraged to earn credit by exam by taking placement and exemption tests (especially for foreign languages) prior to or during orientation, if possible.
 Register for tests after you register for orientation, or contact Student Testing Services for more information.